jangabrielsson/EventRunner6/README.md

 ## Rule Syntax

-EventRunner6 uses an intuitive syntax for defining automation rules:
+EventRunner6 uses an intuitive syntax for defining automation rules.
+For more detailed rule syntax and advanced usage, see the [EventScript documentation](doc/EventScript.md).

 ### Basic Rule Structure
 ```lua